yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

 2.
    - If the agent is already installed in your instance, the trace agent picks up the profileKey, projectName, and appName from the config.yaml file.
-Add the below entries in the `settings.py` file <br/><br/>
+Add the below entries in the `settings.py` file. <br/><br/>

    i.
 Add the import statement.
    ```